 This condition can have some interesting effects on the human body.
 For example, without the force of gravity pulling down on the body, blood can pool in the upper half of the body.
-This can cause people to feel flushed and may even make their faces appear puffy.
+It can cause people to feel flushed and may even make their faces appear puffy.
 In more extreme cases, it can lead to a condition called "red out," where the blood vessels in the eyes dilate and cause the person to see red.

-Experiments conducted in the weightless environment of space are not typically at the forefront of the mind of a cancer biologist.
-However, space provides physical conditions that are not achievable on Earth, as well as conditions that can be exploited to study mechanisms and pathways that control cell growth and function.
-Over the past four decades, studies have shown how exposure to micro-gravity alters biological processes that may be relevant to cancer.
-Fighting Cancer with Microgravity Research.
+However, space conditions offer unattainable physical settings on Earth, and researchers can exploit these conditions to study mechanisms and pathways that control cell growth and function.
+Over the past four decades, studies have shown how exposure to micro-gravity alters biological processes that may be relevant to cancer—fighting Cancer with Microgravity Research.